cvigilv/SimSpread.jl/docs/src/api.md

 ```

 ### Early recognition performance
-Due to the roots of SimSpread (target prediction in drug discovery), we incude evaluation
+Due to the roots of SimSpread (target prediction in drug discovery), we include evaluation
 metrics that aim to assess predictive performance of the best predictions obtained from a model.

 In virtual screening, only the best predictions obtained from a model are selected for
 posterior experimental validation.
 Therefore, understanding the predictive performance of a
 model for these predictions is essential to (1) make accurate predictions that will translate
 to biological activity and (2) understand the limitations of the model.
 The metrics discussed